ni/install-systemlink-enterprise/release-notes/2023-10/README.md

 - testinsightsui 0.6.107
     - Comments service was added to top level helm chart in previous release 2023-09.
 In this release, feature flag is removed and comments tab will be visible in result details page and user can add/view/edit/delete comments under a test result.

+## New Features and Behavior changes

 ## Helm Chart Breaking Changes

+- CRITICAL - The systemlink Helm chart defaults to connect to an external MongoDB instance
+    - If you have an existing installation of SLE you MUST etiher set `global.mongodb.install` to `true` or migrate your existing data to an external MongoDB instance and provide the connection string in `global.mongodb.connection_string`
 - New - mongodb connection string global value override.
     - Customers can specify the user/password directly in the global ("mongodb+srv://user:pass@host/`<database>`") (<> will be replaced during per-service Helm install/upgrade)
     - Customers can use per-service user/password combinations ("mongodb+srv://`<username>`:`<password>`@host/`<database>`") (<> will be replaced during per-service Helm install/upgrade)
-- CRITICAL - The systemlink Helm chart defaults to connect to an external MongoDB instance
-    - If you have an existing installation of SLE you MUST etiher set `global.mongodb.install` to `true` or migrate your existing data to an external MongoDB instance and provide the connection string in `global.mongodb.connection_string`
 - dataframeservice
     - dataframeservice.requestBodySizeLimitMegabytes was renamed to dataframeservice.requestBodySizeLimit.
 It now accepts units in "MiB" (Mebibytes, 1024 KiB) or in "MB" (Megabytes, 1000 KB). [https://github.com/ni/install-systemlink-enterprise/pull/165]
 - taghistorian